How to Make a Cat Birthday Hat

 - A flimsy piece of cardboard (like the one that comes in a nice oxford men’s shirt wrapping) or likewise (you can watch the video below to see what I mean).

 - Curling ribbon or one of those pre-made ones at the Hallmark store

 - One thin hair rubberband

-- Colored paper or plain white paper – just depends on what you’re printing your image on, like this confetti one.
+- Colored paper or plain white paper – just depends on what you’re printing your image on.

 - Glue Stick or glue

 - Safety Pin

 Download the Birthday Hat Template, print it, cut it out the smaller hat template (the black one).

 Take the cut out and trace around it onto the flimsy piece of cardboard.